This documentation is out of date!

 Pre-built binaries

-Pre-built binaries can be found attached on each release, for Linux and macOS, on both x86_64 and aarch64 architectures.
+Pre-built binaries can be found attached on each release, for Linux on both x86_64 and aarch64 architectures.

 Each archive contains: